 - 1 Hatch green chile roasted and skin removed, chopped

-- a sprinkle of dried Mexican oregano or about a teaspoon of chopped fresh oregano
+- 1 pinch dried Mexican oregano or about a teaspoon of chopped fresh oregano

 - Salt and pepper and a smidge of sugar

 In a large bowl mix all ingredients together.
 Taste and adjust any ingredients and flavors.